AvramRobert/omnia/docs/configuration.md

 A cheat-sheet can be found [here](cheat-sheet.md).

 ## Key bindings
+A list of every supported and/or unsupported key/binding can be found [here](cheat-sheet.md#key-bindings).

+**Note: Due to either operating system key priorities and/or the terminal backend, some key bindings might not work directly out of the box.**

 Key bindings are defined as a map of the form:

 ```clojure